How Correcting Grammar Is Changing the Way We Type

 Key Takeaways:

-• Grammar correction tools have evolved from basic spell checkers to sophisticated AI-powered systems
+• Grammar correction tools have evolved from basic spell checkers to sophisticated AI-powered systems with contextual understanding

 The Evolution of Grammar Correction Technology